Poly1305: Use in Poly1305-AES as a Carter–Wegman authenticator

 where 16-byte strings and integers are identified by little-endian encoding.

 Note that $r$ is reused between messages.

 Without knowledge of $(r, k)$, the adversary has low probability of forging any authenticated messages that the recipient will accept as genuine.

 Suppose the adversary sees $C$ authenticated messages and attempts $D$ forgeries, and can distinguish $\operatorname{AES}_k$ from a uniform random permutation with advantage at most $\delta$.

 (Unless AES is broken, $\delta$ is very small.)

 The adversary's chance of success at a single forgery is at most:

 The message number $i$ must never be repeated with the same key $(r, k)$.

 If it is, the adversary can recover a small list of candidates for $r$ and $\operatorname{AES}_k(i)$, as with the one-time authenticator, and use that to forge messages.

 Use in NaCl and ChaCha20-Poly1305

 The NaCl crypto_secretbox_xsalsa20poly1305 authenticated cipher uses a message number $i$ with the XSalsa20 stream cipher to generate a per-message key stream, the first 32 bytes of which are taken as a one-time Poly1305 key $(r_i, s_i)$ and the rest of which is used for encrypting the message.

 It then uses Poly1305 as a one-time authenticator for the ciphertext of the message.

-ChaCha20-Poly1305 does the same but with ChaCha instead of XSalsa20.
+ChaCha20-Poly1305 uses the first 32 bytes of the ChaCha stream cipher output to generate a one-time Poly1305 key, discards the next 32 bytes, and uses the rest to encrypt the message.

+XChaCha20-Poly1305 using XChaCha instead of ChaCha or XSalsa20 has also been described.